bacadra/pulsar-navigation-panel/README.md

 The panel can be adapted to the user's needs in many ways.
 Several options are outlined below.
 The colors can be adjusted to user preference and ui/syntax theme in `styles.less` (File/Stylesheet..).

-* e.g. all markers has highlighted background, but level 1, 2 and 3 has their own color
+* e.g. all markers has highlighted background, but level 1, 2 and 3 has their own color:
   ```
   .navigation-marker {
     background: rgba(233, 228, 141, 0.3);